jgonsior/german_ir_nlp_demo/Wissenschaftskommunikations Artikel/README.md

     subprocess.run([script_path, folder_path, output_path], check=True)
 ````

+#### Additional Information

+The handler call has two arguments that can be provided.
+Those two arguments are debugging arguments supposed to help
+with figuring out potential bugs without needing to run the complete barcode creation process.
+If the `mode` variable is
+set to `single` the creations process stops after a specified amount of barcodes generated specified in the variable
+`amount`.

 ### Additional JSON Files

 These files are used to more reliably create comparable and easily usable barcodes and are essential to this process.